-A blazingly fast html renderer for neovim
+A blazingly fast html renderer that allows you to write uis for neovim in html

 [!CAUTION]